mongodb-labs/atlas-cli-plugin-terraform/docs/command_adv2v2.md

 #### Combination of blocks with dynamic and inline expressions

-Dynamic block and individual blocks for `region_configs` or `replication_specs` are not supported at the same time.
-The recommended way to handle this is to remove the individual `region_configs` or `replication_specs` blocks and use a local `list` variable with [concat](https://developer.hashicorp.com/terraform/language/functions/concat) to add the individual block information to the variable you're using in the `for_each` expression.
+Dynamic blocks and individual blocks for `region_configs` or `replication_specs` are not supported at the same time.
+Remove the individual `region_configs` or `replication_specs` blocks and use a local `list` variable with [concat](https://developer.hashicorp.com/terraform/language/functions/concat) to add the individual block information to the variable you're using in the `for_each` expression.

 Let's see an example with `region_configs`, it is the same idea for `replication_specs`.
 In the original configuration file, the `mongodb_cluster` resource is used inside a module that receives the `region_configs` elements in a `list` variable and we want to add an additional `region_configs` with a read-only node.
 ```hcl